-While for most Sean Connery will always be best known as the quintessential Bond, his expansive career has included far more great films than just his six appearances as 007 — and as many great style moments to go with them.
-From working a three-piece suit on screen to making a check jacket and turtle neck his off screen signature, there is much to be learned from Connery when it comes to tailoring – plus a tip or two for smart casual style as well.
-Here’s the essential guide to dressing like Sean Connery…
+While for most, Sean Connery will always be best known as the quintessential Bond, his expansive career included far more great films than just his six appearances as 007 — and just as many great style moments to go with them.
+From working a three-piece suit on screen to making a check jacket and turtle neck his off screen signature, there is much to be learned from Connery when it comes to tailoring; not to mention a tip or two for smart casual style as well.
+So we put together the essential guide to dressing like Sean Connery…

 Embrace the three-piece suit